texadactyl/zapfsfs.go/README.md

-Zap a file system free space.
+Zap the free space of a file system.
 Fill it with a secure byte pattern.

 ```
 zapfsfs  -h  (or no arguments)